 This is an upper-division comparative literature course focusing on areas such as The Modern African Novel, Caribbean Literature, Literature of the Ancient World, World Folklore, and Literature of Latin America.
 May be repeated for credit when topics vary.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C.

-Prerequisite: 2000 level literature course; may be taken concurrently

-Offered: Fall, every other year, in rotation with ENGL 3383
+Prerequisite: 2000 level literature course; Offered: Fall, every other year, may be taken concurrently in rotation with ENGL 3383